“Today is a Thousand Seasons”

-“Today is a Thousand Seasons” is an ongoing project about communities in the Alpine region.
-Local rituals, such as winter banishments and harvest festivals, have been passed down for centuries.
-This project focuses on the ones behind the distinctive masks and costumes, the the younger generation, who sustain these rituals.
+“Today is a Thousand Seasons” is an exploration of tradition, transformation and identity among youth in the Alpine region.
+Local rituals, such as winter banishments and harvest festivals, have been passed down through generations.
+This project focuses on the ones behind the distinctive masks and costumes, the younger generation, who carry these practices forward.

 Selected images: